I'm a Public interest law student. What does technology have to do with public interest law?

 How many fellows will be accepted into the program?

-We will be accepting 11 applicants into the 2017 summer cohort.
+We will be accepting 24 fellows into the 2018 summer cohort.

 How will i know if i am selected?